-British residents in Italy are one step closer to secure their legal position in the country as the Italian Senate passed on Wednesday a draft law on their post-Brexit rights.
+British residents in Italy are one step closer to clarify their legal position in the country as the Italian Senate passed on Wednesday a draft law on their post-Brexit rights.
 The law also simplifies registration procedures for Italians living in the UK.

 The government published in March a decree covering the rights of British in Italy, their access to citizenship, as well as measures to support Italians in the UK and provisions for the financial sector should the UK leave the EU without a deal.

 According to the proposal, which has to be endorsed by both chambers of parliament, British citizens will have until 31 December 2020 to apply for the new status of long-term resident.
 The new legal position will be acquired directly by Britons who have lived in Italy for at least 5 years.
 Those who have been in the country for a shorter period can apply for a residence permit and obtain long-term residence once they have reached the 5-year requirement.

 Long-term residence is a status awarded to non-EU nationals who have lived in a country of the European Union for 5 uninterrupted years.
 It guarantees the same treatment as nationals in terms of employment and self-employment, education, social protection and, under certain conditions, free movement in the EU.